 Don’t be fooled by the 21mm exterior height of the U410 though, as every port you might need throughout the day can still be found.
 There are two USB 2.0 ports and a 3.5mm audio jack on the left side (Dolby Home Theater V4 is preinstalled).
 The power connector, Ethernet, HDMI and two USB 3.0 ports, and an optional SD card reader are on the right.

 Since I’m always on-the-go, one of my major concerns when purchasing a laptop is battery life.
 Actually, I’m currently typing this while in an airport waiting for my next flight and am happy the U410 is proving to deliver just over eight hours of battery life.
 After over a week of continuously using the U410, I couldn’t be happier with the machine.
 The performance goes above and beyond for my daily needs, especially when traveling.
 If you’re a DOer, the U410 may be the laptop you’ve been searching for.

-Joey Banks is a Lenovo Insiders advocate and a Microsoft Student Partner at Miami University (Ohio).
+Joey Banks is a Lenovo INsider and a Microsoft Student Partner at Miami University (Ohio).
 In preparation for a career as a mechanical engineer, he spends his time researching and developing new technologies for long-duration balloon missions and working with K-12 students across the US.